 - Tools, Basics - Members share the fundamentals of attaining and maintaining GreySheet abstinence.

 What is the GreyNet?

 GreyNet is an online group designed to provide a forum for discussing the basics of attaining and maintaining GreySheet abstinence from compulsive eating.
-It is our meeting in print.
+It is our meeting online.